 How to Rosin Your Bow

-Rosin every time you play, or once a day should you play more than once.
+- Rosin every time you play, or once a day if you play more than once.

 The larger the instrument, the more rosin it will need.